 The Journalism program at Humboldt State University is designed to prepare students for a career in journalism, broadcasting, public relations or related field.
 It provides students with an understanding of the rights, responsibilities and role of the mass media and helps students develop better critical thinking skills.
 We prepare students for graduate or law school.

 Our classes are small, which allows us to give students our individual attention.
 We provide effective mentoring, advising and career counseling.
 We guide our students through their university career because we want them to succeed.

-The Department of Journalism and Mass Communication offers the Bachelor of Arts degree in four areas of emphasis: news editorial, broadcast news, public relations or media studies.
+The Department of Journalism and Mass Communication offers the Bachelor of Arts degree with two areas of concentration: news and public relations.

 Our faculty have major media experience.
 We are equipped to teach the latest digital technologies and traditional journalism skills.
 Our strong ties to media professionals and successful alumni help our students land jobs and internships.
 We help our students build a solid portfolio and resume to show potential employers.